dentemple/VBA-Class-For-AS400-Automation-Objects/README.md

 This class is an anti-pattern.
 If you are going to integrate this code into a more permanent code-base, then I highly recommend refactoring it into smaller chunks of single-responsibility and just using what you need.

-I've set it up this way, though, for two reasons:
+I've set it up this way, however, for two reasons:

 - To provide a succinct demonstration&#8212;and cheat sheet&#8212;for anyone looking to create VBA-to-AS400 glue applications